EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 status: published
 author: EdPike365
 tags:
-  - Gatsby
-  - createPage
-  - graphQL
   - GatsbyJS
+  - GraphQL
+  - "Environment Variables"
+  - Netlify
+  - React
 ---
+### Learn while implementing a Markdown Publishing Workflow

 ![Gatsby and GraphQL](gatsby_and_graphql.jpg)

-#### Learn GatsbyJS Page Queries with environment variables while Implementing an Markdown Publising Workflow
+#### Learn GatsbyJS Page Queries with environment variables while implementing a Markdown Publishing Workflow

-The core issue we'll cover is using variables with page queries for pages in the `src\pages` folder.
+The core issue we'll cover is using environment variables with page queries for pages in the `src\pages` folder.
 This is apparently a common problem ([example](https://github.com/gatsbyjs/gatsby/issues/10023)).
 I definitely struggled with it before I got it working.
+We'll also cover page queries, variables and the `createPage` action.

 ### The Markdown Publishing Workflow:
-My blog uses the Gatsby Starter Blog, which loads blog articles from Markdown (MD) files.
+My blog uses the [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog), which loads blog articles from Markdown (MD) files.
 It lists and loads *ALL* the blog articles whether you are done writing them or not.

-I want a standard publising workflow: articles will be shown on the web site based on their "status".
+I want a standard publishing workflow: articles will be shown on the web site based on their "status".
 Status can be "draft", "published" or "archived".

 I want "published" *and* "draft" articles to be published when I'm in "gatsby develop" mode.
 I can then see what draft articles will look like as I edit/save them.

-When I run 'gatsby build; gatsby serve', I want to only show articles that have status = "published".
-That is best accomplished using *environment variables*.
+When I run `gatsby build; gatsby serve`, I want to only show articles that have status = "published".
+That is best accomplished using *environment variables (env vars)*.
+Env vars are most useful when you want to store information that changes (aka a variable) based on which mode (dev vs prod) or which location (China vs USA) you are publishing into.

 ### Frontmatter Status Field